tomw1808/RefugeeBuddyAndroid/README.md

     <uses-permission android:name="android.permission.RECEIVE_BOOT_COMPLETED" />

 This is a good one.
 Currently the app does not have a settings page, where a user could choose if he wanted to start the tracking server automatically after turning on the phone.
 I'm planning to integrate this and its also already prepared, but not yet ready.

+### Translations
+The app is currently translated to German, properly, from a native speaker. _The arabic translation was made with google-translate_, I found it should have at least basic arabic translation to let people better understand what is going on.
+I would be happy if someone could look through it and eventually provide more translations.

 ## License
 The source is licensed under GNU General Public License v3.0, which means for you, if you want to use the source code, in short: